espressif/vscode-esp-idf-extension/docs/tutorial/using-docker-container.md

 ## usbipd-win

-To access the `USB`,`serial`,`JTAG` devices which are from the local windows, this tools must be installed, else it is impossible to download,monitor and debug on IDF docker image side. the way to install it, it is also same as windows applications, so it will not be described in detail here.
+To access the `USB`,`serial`,`JTAG` devices which are from the local Windows, this tools must be installed, else it is impossible to download,monitor and debug on IDF docker image side. the way to install it, it is also same as Windows applications, so it will not be described in detail here.

-# configuration
+# Configuration

 we still need to do a bit configurations after installing the four tools above: